jerrelgordon/file-master-mcp/README.md

 A secure Model Context Protocol (MCP) server for managing files and directories.
 This server provides LLMs with controlled access to files through a standardized interface.

+**Note:** "file_master_mcp.sh" is the script used for managing the server life cycle.
+The script is only compatible with Mac/Linux systems.
+Windows and Docker support are currently under development and will be available in future releases.

 ## Quick Start

 1. **Install Python**